-Cooney, a Democrat, was the representative for Missouri's 7th congressional district from 1901 to 1903.
+Cooney was the representative for Missouri’s 7th congressional district and was a Democrat.
+He served from 1901 to 1903.

 From Mar 1897 to Mar 1903, Cooney missed 254 of 515 roll call votes, which is 49.3%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.